akadjoker/waxe/README.md

-Waxe - A wxWidgets interface in Haxe
+Waxe - A wxWidgets interface in Haxe with SFML render

-=
+working with haxe 3.2.0

 This repository forks Hugh Sanderson's Waxe library in order to add missing interface(s) to the wxWidgets.
  You may find Sanderson's Waxe library at http://code.google.com/p/waxe/

 This is also a fork of Misterpah's github repo.
 You can find his here: https://github.com/misterpah/waxe

 ##Description
 The waxe project allows haxe to access the wxWidgets library via the neko or c++ targets.
 The combination of functional and object-oriented aspects of the haxe language make this a very natural fit.
+SFML basic render

+TODO: openfl integration
+       PropertyGrid events

 ##Contributors
 <ul>